CyberShadow/btdu/README.md

 With the `--headless` switch, btdu will run without the user interface.
 This is useful together with the `--export` option, which saves results to a file that can later be viewed in the UI using the `--import` option.
 For automated invocations, don't forget to specify a stop condition such as `--max-time`.

+Example:

+    # btdu --headless --export=results.json --max-time=10m /path/to/filesystem/root
+    $ btdu --import results.json

 ### Deleting

 You can delete the selected file or directory from the filesystem by pressing <kbd>d</kbd> <kbd>Y</kbd>.
 This will recursively delete the file or directory shown as "Full path".

-Deleting files during a btdu run (whether via btdu or not) skews the results, though when deleting files from btdu, it will make a best-effort attempt to adjust the results to match.
+Deleting files during a btdu run (whether via btdu or externally) skews the results.
+When deleting files from btdu, it will make a best-effort attempt to adjust the results to match.
 Statistics such as exclusive size may be inaccurate.
 Re-run btdu to obtain fresh results.

 License
 -------